Hands-on Gear Review

-The New England Ropes Maxim Glider is a really innovative and well made climbing rope.
-At 10.2mm, 66 g/m and a beefy strength of holding up to 9 UIAA falls, this rope could handle anything.
+The New England Ropes Maxim Glider is an innovative and well made climbing rope.
+At 10.2mm, 66 g/m and with a beefy strength of holding up to 9 UIAA falls, this rope is made for work.
 The 9.9mm version is a bit lighter at 63g/m and holds up to 7 UIAA falls.
-Now that I have used it, I prefer this rope with the 1 over 1 sheath weave to a 2 over 2 because it makes the rope handle so well and last longer.
-The closest imitation of the way this rope handles is the Teflon coating on the Mammut Revelation and Mammut Infinity, which also prolongs the life of the ropes and makes them feed well.
-If you like the quality of the Glider, but it is too expensive for you, try out the Equinox, also made by Maxim.
+This model incorporates a unique 1 over 1 sheath weave rather than the common 2 over 2, which makes the rope handle smoother and last longer.
+The closest imitation of the way this rope handles is the Teflon coating on the Mammut Infinity, which also prolongs the life of the rope and allows it to feed well.
+If you like the quality of the Glider, but it is too expensive for you, try out the Maxim Pinnacle which uses the same sheath weave technology.

 How does this compare to other ropes?
 See The Best Climbing Rope Review

 Compare top rated competitors side-by-side >

 At 66 g/m for the 10.2, this is not a lightweight rope.

 Maxim is the only company that makes ropes with a 1 over 1 sheath weave pattern, and the ropes that use this technology are the Glider and the Pinnacle.
 (All others use 2 over 2.)
 This weave gives the rope a smoother feel and allows it to effortlessly glide through your belay device.
 It also makes the cross section of the rope smaller, meaning the sheath takes up less space.